Mississippi's First Female Senator Takes Office Needing To Win Over Her Own Party

 According to her website, her family has farmed for generations and she has raised cattle with her husband for years.

-Hyde-Smith and her family live in Brookhaven, Miss., a town of just over 12,300 people and belong to a Baptist church there.
+Hyde-Smith and her family live in Brookhaven, Miss., a town of just over 12,300 people, and belong to a Baptist church there.

 With Hyde-Smith's swearing-in, Vermont is now the only state that has never sent a woman to represent it on Capitol Hill.
-(This said, Mississippi still has yet to elect a woman to the House or Senate.)
+(That said, Mississippi still has yet to elect a woman to the House or Senate.)

-Mississippi has been an outlier among southern states in terms of women in Congress.
+Mississippi has been an outlier among Southern states in terms of women in Congress.
 Georgia sent Democrat Rebecca Latimer Felton to the Senate for one day in 1922.
 Arkansas was represented in the Senate by Hattie Wyatt Caraway for 13 years starting in 1931, Louisiana followed with Rose McConnell Long in 1936 and Alabama with Dixie Bibb Graves in 1937.

-Hyde-Smith served as a state senator from 2000-2012, but in 2011 Hyde-Smith ran for Mississippi's Commissioner of Agriculture and Commerce and won — the first woman to ever be elected to that state position.
+Hyde-Smith served as a state senator from 2000-2012, but in 2011 she ran for Mississippi commissioner of agriculture and commerce and won — the first woman to ever be elected to that state position.
 She was elected again in 2015.

-But despite having to forge a new path as a woman, voters will vote for the candidate most closely associated with their party, says Victoria DeFrancesco Soto, a lecturer at the LBJ School of Public Affairs at the University of Texas in Austin.
+But despite having to forge a new path as a woman, voters will vote for the candidate most closely associated with their party, says Victoria DeFrancesco Soto, a lecturer at the LBJ School of Public Affairs at the University of Texas, Austin.

 She says that when it comes to voters, "partisanship is the dominant factor."
 Gender may play a role later, but party is the trump card.

-And with the Republican party, it might come down to the Trump card.
+And with the Republican Party, it might come down to the Trump card.

 Despite her professed dedication to the president, Hyde-Smith's appointment hasn't been endorsed by Trump.